In the chaos

 that the Sun and other planets revolved around the Earth.

-After his findings were published,
+findings were published,

 it took another century of research